LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Motivation

-Currently, the Lisk Core software is an executable process which can consume only a single core of the available processor.
-It does have additional worker processes within P2P layer (due to multi-process nature of SocketCluster library), but since the master process is tightly coupled with the app script, we cannot consider it to be an independent unit in the application.

-Limitation of single-entity architectures and tightly coupled code logic means failure in one location can have a fatal impact on the whole system.
+Lisk Core is a NodeJS application running on a single process.
+Limitation of single-process architectures and tightly coupled code logic can have different impacts on the system.
 For example, consider the following scenarios:

 * If a failure occurred while processing blocks received over the P2P network, the HTTP API layer would also crash.
 * If an error occurred in the P2P master process, the node would also fail to respond over HTTP API layer.
+* We can't utilize all available hardware cores, as long as application runs in single process due to nature of NodeJS.
+* Due to tightly coupled code, we can't easily refactor any particular module without an impact on the whole application.

-These are just a few use cases, the list goes on.
-In short, due to the tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.
-Additionally with single process limitation we can't utilize the all available cores, so that can become a bottleneck for the application.
+* We cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.

+Such problems encouraged us to orchestrate new flexible, easy to manage, scalable and resilient architecture for Lisk Core.

 # Rationale